lnjustin/Rachio-Community/README.md

 * scale up or down in size

 **Uses undocumented Rachio API**
 Note that Rachio Community relies on an undocumented API to extend the native Rachio functionality.
-Rachio makes no guarantee about availability of its undocumented API, meaning it could change without notice at any time.
+Rachio has stated in its community forum that, although use of the undocumented API is allowed, there is no guarantee about its availability, meaning it could change without notice at any time.
 Accordingly, the expanded functionality in Rachio Community cannot be guaranteed.
+This especially since *this community version of the app and drivers has been developed by the Hubitat community, without any affiliation or cooperation with Rachio.*

+**Supported Controllers**
+Rachio controllers 1, 2, 3, and 3e are supported.

 **Install Instructions**
 1. Uninstall the Rachio native app